 He rolled his eyes and chuckled.

-Rummaging through the line basket, Mamede picked out three spools and set them on the icebox lid.
+Rummaging through the line basket back at the bench, Mamede picked out three spools and set them on the icebox lid.
 He then baited the hooks with fish from Ze’s pile (the proeiro normally catches the mestre’s bait), and had three lines in the water in no time at all.
 With the port side all to himself he could spread out a little.
-Like Ze, he held a line in each hand out to each side, the third line hung in the middle, hitched to his thigh.
-With this setup Mamede could instantly tell when any line was hit.
+Like Ze, he held a line in each hand out to each side, the third line hung in the middle, hitched to a thigh.
+With this setup he could instantly tell when any line was hit.

 The drill for three lines was the same as for two: drop the inactive line or lines (if the leg line was hit), work the active line.
 But adding a third line multiplied the effort.
 More lines out meant more lifting to do, more hooks to check, more tangles to unwind, more bait to prep.
 More work all the way around, but that was the price you paid to catch more fish.